kamermanpr/SPARS/outputs/2A-central-tendency.md

 ### Conclusion

-There was significant heterogeneity in the grouping of ratings within and between individuals, with a tendency for data to be right skewed (a few very low values).
+There was significant heterogeneity in the grouping of ratings within and between individuals, with a tendency for data to be left skewed (a few very low values).
 The heterogeneity makes selecting a measure of centrality difficult.
 Of the measures of centrality, the _Tukey trimean_ and _median_ showed the best stability across all stimulus intensities (as expected).
-The _geometric mean_ performed very poorly when there was a strong right skew in the data.
+The _geometric mean_ performed very poorly when there was a strong left skew in the data.
 The _arithmetic mean_ was similarly affected by skewed data.
 When there was a strong skew, the _Tukey mean_ was pulled slightly away from the _median_ and towards the affected tail, but otherwise the two measures yielded similar values.
 Given that the _Tukey trimean_ incorporates some of the information in the distribution of the data, but is not overly affected by extreme values, we believe that the _Tukey trimean_ should be used for 'averaging' repeated measurements within an individual, at a given stimulus intensity.

 ----